contagon/handbook/handbook/13-sunday-school.md

 The resource center specialist should attend sacrament meeting each week and other Sunday meetings regularly.
 If necessary, the bishopric may call an assistant to the specialist.

-For more information, see [ChurchofJesusChrist.org].
+For more information, see “[Resource Centers]” at ChurchofJesusChrist.org.